githubnext/gpt4-with-calc/docs/report.md

 * Document the meaning of each definition in the comment.
 * Omit this section if there are no comparisons relevant to the answer.

-## Relevant arithmetic and comparisons
+## Relevant calculations and comparisons

 ```

-> NOTE: in our manual testing, we generated Python arithmetic code.
-In our prototype, for convenience we generated Javascript arithmetic code.
+> NOTE: in our manual testing, we generated Python calculation code.
+In our prototype, for convenience we generated Javascript calculation code.
 There are many choices here and it is not strictly necessary to generate a general-purpose programming language.
 See discussion in Appendix.

 GPT-4 then writes the calculation code and stops.